websiddu/blog.websiddu.com/_posts/2015-04-01-email-that-paved-my-path.md

 ## The email
 I decided to write an email asking him what they were working on and how should I get ready.
 Here is the out line of the e-mail

+{% highlight html %}

 Dear Dinesh,

 I am xyz.
 I am working in so and so..
 I am interested in so and so..
 I did this in my B-tech.. these are some papers that I submitted at different conferences.. here is some of my work (portfolio link) ..

 I am wishing to join the labs some time in my career.
 How could I prepare for it and what are you guys working on currently.

 Thanks,
 Siddhartha

+{% endhighlight %}

 And frankly, I was not expecting any reply from him.
 However after couple of days I got a reply from Dinesh mentioning the things they were working on and still remember it was a 3 line email with too many jargons (Which I didn't understand at that time) and at the end it read "Hey we are recruiting, send me your resume if you are interested".
 I read that email like 20 times, I swear!